kubernetes/website/blog/_posts/2018-03-26-kubernetes-1.10-stabilizing-storage-security-networking.md

 [register](https://events.linuxfoundation.org/events/kubecon-cloudnativecon-europe-2018/attend/register/)
 today!

-## WebinarJoin members of the Kubernetes 1.10 release team on April 10th at
+## Webinar

-10am PDT to learn about the major features in this release including Local Persistent Volumes and the Container Storage Interface (CSI).
+Join members of the Kubernetes 1.10 release team on April 10th at 10am PDT to learn about the major features in this release including Local Persistent Volumes and the Container Storage Interface (CSI).
 Register [here](https://www.cncf.io/event/webinar-kubernetes-1-10/).

-## Get Involved:The simplest way to get involved with Kubernetes is by joining
+## Get Involved

-one of the many [Special Interest Groups](https://github.com/kubernetes/community/blob/master/sig-list.md) (SIGs) that align with your interests.
+The simplest way to get involved with Kubernetes is by joining one of the many [Special Interest Groups](https://github.com/kubernetes/community/blob/master/sig-list.md) (SIGs) that align with your interests.
 Have something you’d like to broadcast